Access

 We understand that some parts of the Festival can be loud, especially for some of our very young visitors, or visitors with sensory sensitivities.
 You can pick up free ear plugs from any of the main information points or around any performance stages.

-The Calm Space will be available to be used by visitors who need a private area away from the public, whether to escape the hustle and bustle of the Festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
-It will be fully staffed at all times with mental health first aiders.
+Sensory Calm Spaces can be used by visitors who need a private area away from the public, whether to escape the hustle and bustle of the Festival or to avoid any sounds, triggers or experiences that are making them feel anxious or overwhelmed.
+They will be staffed with mental health first aiders at all times.

-Multi-Faith Spaces – Future Medicine Zone, The Business School
+Multi-Faith Spaces – Imperial College London's Business School (World Science Zone)

-The multi-faith spaces will be available for anyone to use should they need a private place to spend time in contemplation or prayer.
-Please check back nearer the time to see the exact location.
+The multi-faith spaces are available for anyone to use should they need a private place to spend time in contemplation or prayer.
+The multi-faith spaces are in Seminar rooms 1, 2 and 3 inside Imperial College London's Business School.

 Partner Museums Accessibility